 Leila Elihu is Time Out's former Los Angeles Assistant Editor.

 And the countdown to Christmas begins!
 There are little markers in L.A. that let us know that one of the most exciting times of the year is soon approaching: Christmas lights being lit, holiday music on the radio and the Hollywood Christmas Parade.
 Every year, thousands of Angelenos don their most festive apparel (still too tight from Thanksgiving dinner) and head to the Hollywood Walk of Fame as it’s transformed into a winter sort-of-wonderland.
-Here’s everything you need to know about the Hollywood Christmas Parade.
-When is the Hollywood Christmas Parade 2021?
-The Hollywood Christmas Parade takes place on Sunday, November 28, 2021 at 6pm.
+Here’s everything you need to know about the Hollywood Christmas Parade, one of the first major Christmas events of the season.
+When is the Hollywood Christmas Parade 2022?
+The Hollywood Christmas Parade takes place on Sunday, November 27, 2022 at 6pm.
 How can I watch the parade?
 Reserved grandstand seating is available to purchase here.
-Seating is limited this year and all spots cost $85.
-Curbside viewing along the parade route after Highland Avenue is free, and all the action will air on the CW (this year’s air date is still to come).
+All reserved spots cost $120.
+Curbside viewing along the parade route after Highland Avenue is free.
+If you just want to watch on TV, all of the action will air on the CW and KTLA (this year’s air date is still to come).
 Where does the parade start?
 The parade begins at Hollywood Boulevard and Orange Drive, in front of the Chinese Theatre, and heads east.
 It then turns south onto Vine Street and west onto Sunset Boulevard, where it continues until reaching Orange Drive.
 A route map and street closure information can be found here.
 Who will be appearing?
-Sheryl Underwood will serve as the grand marshal, with appearances from Kel Mitchell, Debbie Gibson, Danny Trejo, Tom Arnold and other, uh, celebrities.
-The parade will feature plenty of balloons, marching bands and equest
+Danny Trejo will be this year’s grand marshal, and Erik Estrada, Laura McKenzie, Dean Cain, Montel Williams and Elizabeth Stanton will host.
+The rest

 As the epicenter of trend-setting red carpet looks, high-impact studio makeup and—let’s face it—the beauty-obsessed, L.A.’s expansive range of beauty supply store options is not just a luxury; it’s a necessity.
 From sun-kissed Santa Monica to star-studded Hollywood and beyond, the city is brimming with top-of-the-line beauty emporiums and boutiques for all of your glamify-ing needs.
 Whether you’re looking for eco-friendly, age-defying skincare products, handmade bath bombs for ultimate post-work pampering (bless you, Lush Cosmetics), a pro-approved makeup edit (hello, Violet Grey) or just a few products to make you feel like you've spent the day at one of the city's top spas, we’ve got you covered.
 Check out our list of the best beauty supply stores in town, and stock your cabinets with everything from industry-approved makeup to all-natural skin care products.